-· To avoid damage to your truck or possible harm to yourself, follow these recommendations:
+To avoid damage to your truck or possible harm to yourself.
+Follow these recommendations:

-Warm the engine up before driving or applying a load.
+- Warm the engine up before driving or applying a load.
 Idle engine at low idle rpm for a few minutes to circulate and warm the oil.
-Then increase speed to approximately half-throttle for a short period or until the engine coolant reaches approximately 38°C (100 °F).
-This procedure helps prolong engine life.

-- Let the engine run until the normal operating temperature is reached.
+Then increase speed to approximately half-throttle for a short period or until the engine coolant reaches approximately 100°F. This procedure helps prolong engine life. - Let the engine run until the normal operating temperature is reached.
 Then operate the controls and check all gauges and warning indicators to be sure they are functioning properly.
-Stop the engine and make a visual inspection for oil, water, or fuel leaks. - · Do not operate the engine at speeds above idle for more than brief periods without a load. - Do not run the engine at maximum power continuously until the engine is fully warmed up. - · Never operate the engine at more than the regular no-load governed speed.
-Excessive speeds are harmful. - \ The governor is set at the factory and should not need adjustment. - · Avoid extended (in excess of 10 minutes) and unnecessary idling of the engine.
+Stop the engine and make a visual inspection for oil, water, or fuel leaks. - · Do not operate the engine at speeds above idle for more than brief periods without a load. - · Do not run the engine at maximum power continuously until the engine is fully warmed up. - · Never operate the engine at more than the regular no-load governed speed.
+Excessive speeds are harmful. - The governor is set at the factory and should not need adjustment. - Avoid extended (in excess of 10 minutes) and unnecessary idling of the engine.
 Turn off the engine instead. - · Carbon monoxide is colorless and odorless, but can be present with all other exhaust fumes. - ▲ Exhaust gases are harmful and can cause serious injury or death.
-Proper ventilation is always necessary for safe inside operation or warm-up.
+Proper ventilation is always necessary for safe inside operation or warm-up. - ▲ Due to the precise, tolerances of diesel injection systems, it is extremely important that the diesel fuel be kept clean and free of dirt or water.
+Dirt or water in the system can cause severe damage to both the injection pump and the injection nozzles.